Latisse® eyelash growth

 Introducing Latisse® the worlds first FDA approved medical spa treatment for eyelash growth.

-To schedule your consultation with Dr. Parsa or for more information about Latisse®, simply contact our office today.
+To schedule your consultation with one of the Parsa M.D. specialists or for more information about Latisse®, simply contact our office today.

 - What is LATISSE™ (bimatoprost ophthalmic solution) 0.03%?